zheyanliu99/covid19/README.md

-# covid19
+# covid19 Reporting

-Resources for the Udemy Course - Azure Data Factory For Data Engineers - Project on Covid-19
+Azure Data Factory Project for Covid-19 in Europe.
+Created Data Flows to ingest and transform data from ECDC (European Center Of Disease Control); Scheduled pipelines with triggers to update daily.